 …or why you should ensure all Windows machines are domain joined.

 This is my first non-web post on my blog.
 I’m traditionally a web developer, and that is where my first interest in infosec came from.
-However, since I have managed to branch into penetration testing, initially part time and now full time, Active Directory testing has become my favourite type of penetration test.
+However, since I have managed to branch into penetration testing, Active Directory testing has become my favourite type of penetration test.

-This post is regarding an internal network test for a client I did earlier in the year.
+This post is regarding an internal network test I undertook some years back.
 This client’s network is a tough nut to crack, and one I’ve tested before so I was kind of apprehensive of going back to do this test for them in case I came away without having “hacked in”.
 We had only just managed it the previous time.

 The first thing I run on an internal is the Responder tool.
 This will grab Windows hashes from LLMNR or NetBIOS requests on the local subnet.
 However, this client was wise to this and had LLMNR & NetBIOS requests disabled.
 Despite already knowing this fact from the previous engagement, one of the things I learned during my OSCP course was to always try the easy things first - there’s no point in breaking in through a skylight if the front door is open.